accordproject/techdocs/website/versioned_docs/version-0.8.0/ergo-stdlib.md

 original_id: ergo-stdlib
 ---

-The following functions are in the `ord.accordproject.ergo.stdlib` namespace and available by default.
+The following functions are in the `org.accordproject.ergo.stdlib` namespace and available by default.

 ## Functions on Integer